dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0601.md

 These measures were all intended to be objectively measurable properties of the software.
 It is very hard to design a software system that scores high on all 20 factors.
 Two of the five traditional DRUSS objectives — security and safety — are not on this list because no one knew how to measure software for these aspects.
 No one said that quality is simple and straightforward.

 The new and burgeoning market for apps has brought attention to quality as an assessment of users rather than as a property of the software.
 Quality is in the eye of the beholder.
 Much more attention is paid to design in the sense that Winograd has defined it.
 How do users assess quality — and, by implication, good design?
-Table 6.2 presents six distinct levels of satisfaction in the user's experience.6
+Table 6.2 presents six distinct levels of satisfaction in the user's experience.
+[6]

 Each level on the software quality ladder involves a skill level of computational thinking.
 The lowest levels are undisciplined use of CT; the highest levels are disciplined CT to design for customer practices, breakdowns, and evolving concerns.
 The higher the level, the more professional and advanced aspects of CT are involved.
 Ascending the ladder, CT skill extends its sensibilities from formal requirements to customer concerns and futures; the level of customer satisfaction rises.

+6 Denning (2016).

 ### Level −1: No Trust